Cleaning & Organizing

 Clean up light colored cabinets

 If you have light colored cabinets, a few greasy spots can make the whole kitchen feel dirty.
 National home improvement expert Danny Lipford, host of the nationally-syndicated Today’s Homeowner TV and radio show, has a great tip on how to clean the kitchen fast: “Heat a damp sponge in the microwave for a minute, then squirt it with a citrus-based cleaner.
 The heat from the sponge removes residue from cabinets and cuts cleaning time in half.”
-Find out even more cleaning hacks for your sponge.
+Here are even more cleaning hacks for your sponge.

 Freshen a funky smelling garbage disposal

 Smell something funky near your kitchen sink but don’t see any usual culprits?
 “The garbage disposal is one of the stinkiest features in the kitchen,” says Lauren Haynes, a home cleaning expert at Star Domestic Cleaners.
 Haynes suggests dropping lemon peels in and running the disposal with the water to nix the bad odor.
 No lemon peels?
 Run hot water down the garbage disposal drain, then add one fourth cup of baking soda.
 Shut off the disposal and water and let it sit for a few minutes.
 Add a cup of vinegar and rinse it through.
 But make sure you never clean these 8 things with vinegar.